sgarner/funcaptcha-php-library/README.md

 }
 ```

 Everything should now be up and working.
 Please [contact us](https://www.funcaptcha.co/contact-us/) if you have any issues or questions.
+Some further options are shown in the sample.php.